 Step 2: Paint

-Wipe down the surface of the pumpkins with a dry cloth to get any dust off, and then let the spray painting commence!
-For those unaccustomed to spray painting, always spray paint in a well-ventilated area (usually outside) on a covered surface to catch the over-spray.
-Cardboard, poster board, newspaper, and tarps all work well and won’t stick to your pumpkins.
-You’ll want to start spraying about ten inches away, gradually moving closer to find the right range for a light coat.
-Once the first light coat is on, move a bit closer and do a second coat.
-Repeat until your pumpkins look thoroughly metallic.
-Avoid spray-painting too close, as in an inch or two, as it will produce harsh paint drips going down the pumpkins.
+Wipe down the pumpkin surface with a dry cloth.
+Then, start with spray painting.
+For those unaccustomed to spray painting, do it in a well-ventilated area with a covered surface.
+Cardboard, poster board, newspaper, and tarps all work well and won’t stick to pumpkins.
+You can start spraying about ten inches away.
+Then gradually move closer to find the right range for a light coat.
+Once the first coat is on, move a bit closer and do a second coat.
+Repeat until you achieve thoroughly metallic decor for pumpkin.
+Avoid spray-painting too close as in an inch or two.
+It will produce harsh paint drips going down the pumpkins.

-Note: If you chose to use artificial pumpkins be mindful of what material they are made of.
-We made the mistake of using styrofoam during the first go of this project, which the spray paint dissolved.
-It looked more like a dinosaur egg than a pumpkin at the end of it!
+Note: Be mindful of what artificial pumpkins are made of.
+We made the mistake of using Styrofoam during the first go of this project.
+The spray paint dissolved.
+It looked more like a dinosaur egg than a pumpkin at the end of it.
 Although it made an interesting texture, we wouldn’t recommend it.
-Be sure your faux pumpkin has an acrylic overcoat; we picked our pumpkins up for a total of $10 at Target.
+Be sure your faux pumpkin has an acrylic overcoat.
+We picked our pumpkins up for a total of $10 at Target.

 Step 3: Wait

 We ended up doing three coats of paint in 24 hours on each pumpkin, so be sure to re-evaluate your pumpkins every few hours once they have had a chance to dry from the previous coat.